 A career in medicine can be challenging as well as rewarding.
 We're here to make sure that you – now as a medical students and in the future as a doctor – have the right training, experience and support to deliver high quality patient care.

 - promoting high standards of medical education and training

-- producing ethical guidance, such as Achieving good medical practice, to help you in your study and work
+- producing ethical guidance, such as Achieving good medical practice, to help you in your studies and work

-- making sure that doctors who join the medical register meet our standards for good practice.
+- making sure that doctors who join the medical register have the training, skills and experience needed to meet our standards.

-Meet some of the people at the GMC who are dedicated to helping you and find out about some of our projects to support you in becoming good doctors.
+Meet some of the people at the GMC who are dedicated to helping you, and find out about some of our projects to support you to become a good doctor.

 My name is Dan Wynn...

 and I am one of many liaison advisers working across the UK.

 A core part of my job, and one of my favourite parts, is speaking with medical students about our ethical guidance and our wider role, including how we regulate medical education.
 I'm based in Scotland, so if you're at a Scottish medical school you'll hopefully see me or one of my colleagues in your first, middle and final years.